What Receipts Should 1099 Contractors Keep for Taxes?

 Treasury Regulation 1.274-5(c)(2)(iii) provides that documentary evidence such as a receipt is not required for any expense, other than lodging, that is less than $75.
 However, IRS Publication 463 clarifies that you must still be able to prove the amount, time, place, and business purpose of each expense through other means such as a written record or account book entry made at or near the time of the expenditure.

 In practice, relying on the $75 rule is risky.
-During an audit, the IRS may challenge expenses that lack receipt documentation, and the burden of proof falls on you.
-A bank statement shows that you spent $45 at Staples, but it does not prove what you bought or that it was for business.
-A receipt showing you bought printer ink and copy paper tells the complete story.
+A bank statement shows $45 at Staples but not what you bought.
+A receipt showing printer ink and copy paper tells the complete story.

-The per diem exception for travel is another useful rule.
-If you travel overnight for business, you can use IRS per diem rates instead of tracking actual meal expenses.
-The per diem rate varies by city and covers meals and incidental expenses.
-Using per diem simplifies record-keeping because you do not need individual meal receipts, though you still need to document the dates, locations, and business purpose of each trip.
-Check the full list of 1099 contractor tax deductions for additional rules and limits on travel deductions.
+The per diem exception: for overnight business travel, use IRS per diem rates instead of tracking actual meals.
+You still need to document dates, locations, and business purpose.
+See the full list of 1099 contractor tax deductions for travel rules.

 Estimated Tax Savings from Proper Receipt-Keeping (by Category)